PrintVis: Ready and Able to Manage Your Labels!

 Furthermore, information on bobbin and roll-up size is stored for production security.
 In short, all vital information for a label is stored centrally, to avoid errors in production.

-As each label is run through a die, it is of course essential to handle dies with a high level of detailed information, which is naturally also included in PrintVis.
+As many labels require kiss-cutting/die-cutting (usually in-line), it is essential to handle dies and cylinders with a high level of detailed information, which is naturally also included in PrintVis.

 The die setup offers a comprehensive range of possibilities, including a teeth-count on the cylinder size, punch thickness, shapes and much more.
 Further, you are able to create dies, and apply different statuses for them.
 For instance, some dies are stored in your local archive, some in the basement and some no longer even exist other than in your electronic database (for quoting purposes only) to let you know that a certain die must be purchased when it comes time to order.